Jake Scott: Personal life and death

+Scott was born in Greenwood, South Carolina, the son of Mary (Hughie), an educator, and Jacob Eugene Scott, a pulp wood contractor.
+He moved to Athens, Georgia as a child.

 Scott was a lifelong bachelor, who enjoyed fishing and traveling.
 A private individual known for shunning the spotlight, Scott had lived in the Colorado mountains and the Florida Keys, and spent his later years living in Hanalei, a small town on the Hawaiian island of Kauai.
 During his retirement Scott was an investor in Hawaii.